 The Friuli Colli Orientali region in Northeastern Italy is famed for its extraordinary wines and one of its unmissable bottles is Terlato Family Vineyards’ 2018 Friuli Pinot Grigio.
-A tangy white wine, it offers floral flavours of peach and pear mixed with aromas of stone fruit and honeysuckle.
+A tangy white wine, it offers floral flavors of peach and pear mixed with aromas of stone fruit and honeysuckle.
 It’s medium-bodied and has a complexity far beyond its price point.

-Its appellation is widely recognised as one of the best regions for luxury Pinot Grigio in the world and this wine in particular pays homage to that fact with its expressive character.
+Its appellation is widely recognized as one of the best regions for luxury Pinot Grigio in the world and this wine in particular pays homage to that fact with its expressive character.
 Its accessible price makes this wine an easy choice for a summer evening dinner.
 Pair it with seafood or subtle chicken dishes for best results.

 Best Pinot Gris: Terlato Family Vineyards Friuli Pinot Grigio 2018

 Riesling is one of the top white grapes in the world and the best bottles usually come from Germany.
 Usually known for its strong floral aroma, it’s a wine that’s best enjoyed sparingly, sip by sip.
-Robert Weil’s 2018 offering is an intensely rich and creamy Riesling, stuffed to the brim with ripe mandarin orange, papaya and mango flavours to produce a classic of its variation.
+Robert Weil’s 2018 offering is an intensely rich and creamy Riesling, stuffed to the brim with ripe mandarin orange, papaya and mango flavors to produce a classic of its variation.

 This Riesling has an aroma of spring flowers and is worth every penny for its price.
 Don’t disregard it for its sweetness, because this dessert wine cleverly ends up maintaining a slight dryness and a long finish.
-It’s fermented entirely in stainless-steel tanks and combines acidity with clean flavours and a lasting intensity.
+It’s fermented entirely in stainless-steel tanks and combines acidity with clean flavors and a lasting intensity.

 Best Riesling: Robert Weil Kiedrich Grafenberg Riesling Spatlese 2018

-It’s a powerful wine with an impressively long finish, drawing out hints of star anise and savoury spices with oak, chocolate and vanilla to end.
+It’s a powerful wine with an impressively long finish, drawing out hints of star anise and savory spices with oak, chocolate and vanilla to end.
 An elegant bottle, it promises creaminess on the palate and a stunning fruitiness with every mouthful.

 Best Syrah: Penfolds St. Henri Shiraz 2016

 A powerhouse of a bottle, Carlisle’s 2017 Papera Ranch is an excellent Zinfandel with plenty of depth and character.
-It’s extraordinarily deep and features a wide range of dark, jammy flavours with a long, dry finish.
+It’s extraordinarily deep and features a wide range of dark, jammy flavors with a long, dry finish.
 This is a wine to pair with a range of strong-tasting dishes to really bring out each and every element of its personality.
 Expect fruit-forward notes, typical of a Zinfandel, with an earthy, herbal structure.

 Best Zinfandel: Carlisle Papera Ranch Zinfandel 2017

 The 2006 Chateau Latour has a great potential to increase with value over time.
 Currently sold for around $1,500, it’s an impressively deep, dark red wine made up of 77 percent Cabernet Sauvignon, 16 percent Merlot, 4 percent Cabernet Franc and 3 percent Petit Verdot.
-It’s broad, savoury and rich with a unique finesse in the fruit and full of complex tannins.
+It’s broad, savory and rich with a unique finesse in the fruit and full of complex tannins.